SuniRein/pkgs/README.md

 # and should match a directory with the same name in the current directory
 packages:
   yazi:
-    type: local # Package type, optional; defaults to "local".
+    kind: local # Package type, optional; defaults to "local".
 Currently only "local" is supported.

     vars: # Package-local variables, visible only within the package
       YAZI_DIR: ${CONFIG_DIR}/yazi